Commercial vehicles face grim near-term outlook: Care Ratings

 Domestic commercial vehicle sales are expected to decline by 30 to 35 per cent in the current financial year as the industry is staring at further de-growth while the Covid-led economic downturn adds to negative sentiment, according to Care Ratings.

 The dip in sales is going to be more severe in medium and heavy commercial vehicle (M&HCV) segment than the light commercial vehicle (LCV) segment.
+In FY20, the domestic commercial vehicle industry clocked sales of 7.17 lakh units.

 Trending CarsFind More Cars